 Tonight the moon would be full, and the forest offered a bountiful food supply for wild beasts at this time of year.
 Hopeful that the wolf would appear again tonight, she planned to slip out of the cottage to look for him after dark.

 She entered the cottage, but found the central hall deserted.
 In the gloam, it looked even more desolate than usual.
 Every time she saw the spacious hall, she recalled how it had been full of friendly faces before Boroden and his companions departed on their quest.
 It was way too big for her and Gretchen to live in alone.

 ‘Gretchen, I’m back.’

 No answer.
 Aira darted into the other rooms set around the central space.
 All were empty.
 Perhaps Gretchen was outside?
 It wasn’t like her to be out this late.
-She would normally be bustling about preparing a meal at this time of day.
+She would normally be bustling about preparing a meal at this time of evening.
 Aira hastened outside into the raw dusk air, calling her stepmother’s name.

 Luan, the unicorn given to Aira by the Light Elf King Glimfyndor, looked up from cropping the grass.
 ‘What’s wrong?’

 ‘Have you seen Gretchen?
 I can’t find her in the cottage.’

 Luan tossed her head thoughtfully.
 ‘She left a few hours ago, but she didn’t say where she was going.’